8. Glossary

 Application

-A software application performs operations on data residing in a computer for a user or another program; it can be self-contained, typically termed a program or part of a group of programs.
+A software application performs operations on data residing in a computer for a user or another program; it can be self-contained, typically termed a program, or it can be a part of a group of programs.

 Scientific Workflow